CAUTION: May be triggering.

 Benjamin: Uncle Alex said that Mom and Dad was no good for me?
 And he didn’t like me for being smart?

 Kaitlyn: Yes.
-Grandma began to say you were gifted…and he was jealous.
+Grandma said she thought you were gifted.
+Uncle Alex was jealous.

-Kaitlyn: He thought Mom was acting.
-He said that if Mom didn’t act normal he would take permanent custody of you.
+Kaitlyn: Uncle Alex thought Mom was pretending.
+He said if Mom didn’t act normal he would take permanent custody of you.

 Benjamin: Grandma and Uncle Alex left me with a woman who tried to kill me?